 The Treaty's probably most important (and, in the view of this author, the most interesting) measure for promoting a continued cooperation on research, is to be found in the consultation provision which was laid down in Article IX.
-The main operative parts are contained in the following excerpts from paragraph 1 of the Article:

-Representatives of the Contracting Parties [...] shall meet [...] at suitable intervals and places, for the purpose of exchanging information, consulting together on matters of common interest pertaining to Antarctica, and formulating and considering, and recommending to their Governments, measures in furtherance of the principles and objectives of the Treaty, including measures regarding:

-- (b) facilitation of scientific research in Antarctica; - (c) facilitation of international scientific cooperation in Antarctica; ...[etc.].
+The main operative parts are contained in the following excerpts from paragraph 1 of the Article (Antarctic, 1959): "Representatives of the Contracting Parties shall meet at suitable intervals and places, for the purpose of exchanging information, consulting together on matters of common interest pertaining to Antarctica, and formulating and considering, and recommending to their Governments, measures in furtherance of the principles and objectives of the Treaty, including measures regarding: facilitation of scientific research in Antarctica; facilitation of international scientific cooperation in Antarctica, (etc.) "

 Thus, the Treaty's Article IX also established a consultative mechanism at the political level with the explicit mandate of furthering the international scientific cooperation, namely the consultative meetings which the parties had committed themselves to conduct on a periodic basis ("at suitable intervals").
-These meetings, which eventually would be known by the acronym ATCM (for "Antarctic Treaty Consultative Meetings"), were such an original innovation that the Antarctic Treaty with good reasons would be described as "a new type of international organization".20
+These meetings, which eventually would be called Antarctic treaty consultative meetings (ATCM), were such an original innovation that the Antarctic treaty with good reasons would be described as "a new type of international organization" (Engh, 1970).

-An aspect of special interest as regards the scientific cooperation, was the function that the consultative meetings were accorded vis-à-vis SCAR, and the mutual interaction which would thus evolve and deepen between the political and the scientific aspects of the Antarctic cooperation.
-As described in the preceding sections, the main issues to be considered by the consultative meetings were - from the very outset - more or less linked to the activities which were also on SCAR's agenda.
-Also from the very beginning it had become the practice of the Parties to the Treaty to include SCAR representatives in their national delegations to the consultative meetings, as these same persons as a rule would also be among the foremost experts of their respective countries on Antarctic matters.
+An aspect of special interest as regards the scientific cooperation was the function that the consultative meetings were accorded in relation to SCAR, and the mutual interaction which would thus evolve and deepen between the political and the scientific aspects of the Antarctic cooperation.
+As described in the preceding sections, the main issues to be considered by the consultative meetings were, from the very outset, more or less linked to the activities which were also on SCAR's agenda.
+Also from the very beginning it had become the practice of the parties to the treaty to include SCAR representatives in their national delegations to the consultative meetings, as these same persons as a rule would also be among the foremost experts of their respective countries on Antarctic matters.
 Furthermore, whereas no secretariat had been established for the consultative meetings, SCAR at least had in place a rudimentary system for rotating the secretarial responsibilities among its members (as from 1970 replaced by at permanent secretariat at the Scott Polar Institute in Cambridge).
-In addition, SCAR early on adopted the practice of scheduling its meetings in advance of the consultative meetings, where the same issues were to be discussed.
+In addition, SCAR earlier on adopted the practice of scheduling its meetings in advance of the consultative meetings, where the same issues were to be discussed.
 As a consequence of these peculiarities, it routinely fell on SCAR to handle the preparatory work on matters to be dealt with at the consultative meetings, as well as to handle the implementation of decisions taken by the consultative meetings.
-This particular interaction may - somewhat schematically - be described as a symbiosis, where a non-governmental organization (SCAR)

-would perform the secretarial functions for an international governmental organization (ATCM).
+This particular interaction may (somewhat schematically) be described as a symbiosis, where a non-governmental organization (SCAR) would perform the secretarial functions for an international governmental organization (ATCM).

-The Duration of the Treaty
+The duration of the treaty